evintunador/FutureFormer/README.md

 - [ ] train model(s)

 ### potential future TODOs
+- [ ] can I get one single module that does both self and cross attention?
+I think i saw that in a diffusion paper, not sure if it makes sense here
 - [ ] write a paper IF it works?

 ## how to contribute